Frequently Asked Questions

 Always work together with a qualified facilitator and your physician when attempting to determine if Holotropic Breathwork could be helpful in overcoming a physical condition.

 It is similar in some aspects.
 Both LSD and Holotropic Breathwork enable us to become consciously aware of the contents of our psyche that are normally not available to be experienced directly.
-LSD, however, can have potentially much more powerful effects – the experience typically lasts about 3-4 times as long, and with high (psychedelic) doses, can result in very radical effects.
+LSD, however, can have potentially much more powerful effects – the experience typically lasts about 3-4 times as long, and with high (psychedelic) doses, it can result in very radical effects.
 In this respect, Holotropic Breathwork is usually seen as a more gentle and practical approach, as the effects are generally not as overwhelming, and the integration process smoother and well manageable.

 Another important difference lies in the fact that in Holotropic Breathwork, one can regulate the progression of the experience simply by increasing/decreasing the intensity of breathing.
 With a psychedelic substance like LSD, the intensity of the experience will primarily be determined by the dose taken, since regulating it afterwards is not all that easy.
 Once you’ve ingested your dose, you’ll have to find your way through the entire experience somehow, even if it gets too much for you at some point.